mweiden/hca-fastq/README.md

-# Direct links for DCP data
+# Presigned urls for DCP FASTQ data

 The jupyter notebook in this repository demonstrates how to get presigned URLs for [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files within data